 Centuries later, Akhaltsikhe was absorbed into the Ottoman Empire who administered it for hundreds of years.
-And eventually, the Russian Empire invaded and returned the territory to Georgia in the 19th century.
+And eventually, the Russian Empire invaded and returned the territory to Georgia in the 1800’s.
 It seems like whoever redesigned Rabati Castle drew inspiration from this complicated mix of influences, giving the fortress its rather incongruous, albeit unique appearance.

 Entering Rabati Castle

 Situated on a hilltop, the huge fortress is visible from most of Akhaltsikhe.
 To get there, I walked through a small tourist district, full of hotels and restaurants, located at the base of the hill.